-Professional mining engineer, author, Secretary of Commerce, and 31st U.S. President, he was elected despite having no previous electoral or high ranking military experience.
-He believed deeply in the Efficiency Movement, which held that government and the economy were riddled with inefficiency and waste, and could be improved by experts.
-However, Wall Street crashed eight months after he took office, and he was unable to produce economic recovery during his term, which resulted in his failure to be re-elected and his poor ranking among U.S. Presidents.
+Professional mining engineer, author, Secretary of Commerce, and 31st U.S. President, he was elected despite having no previous electoral or high-ranking military experience.
+He believed deeply in the Efficiency Movement, which held that government and the economy were riddled with inefficiency and waste and could be improved by experts.
+However, Wall Street crashed eight months after he took office, and he could not produce economic recovery during his term, resulting in his failure to be re-elected and his poor ranking among U.S. Presidents.

 Franklin D. Roosevelt (1882-1945)

 Term (1933-1945) Vice President(s) John Nance Garner (1933-1941), Henry A. Wallace (1941-1945), Harry S Truman (1945)

 The 32nd U.S. President was a central figure in world events during the mid-20th century, leading the United States during a worldwide economic crisis and World War II.
 He was the only American president elected to more than two terms and would oversee the creation of the FSA under his “New Deal.”
 Roosevelt forged a durable coalition that realigned American politics for decades.
 Scholars have consistently rated him as one of the greatest U.S. Presidents.
 (Also see “Day of Infamy” speech).